 The tenant vacated at the end of a one year lease and left the unit extremely dirty.
 There is no structural damage but it appears he didn’t clean the place once for the entire lease.
 Is there any other way to recover the cost of cleaning?

-On inspection I found a structure built without consent and damage and there is no written lease agreement, what can I do?
+On inspection of rental unit I found a structure built without consent and damage.
+There is no written lease agreement, what can I do?

 Tenants are responsible for any damage they cause either wilfully or through negligence.
 The problem that landlords face though is being able to prove that the damage was caused wilfully or through negligence.
 If you can prove that they have caused the problem then you can request that they repair or pay for the cost of the damages.